Religion in the United Kingdom: Presbyterianism and Congregationalism

-The Church of Scotland was principally shaped by John Knox, in the Reformation of 1560, when it split from the Catholic Church and established itself as a church in the reformed tradition.
-The church is Calvinist Presbyterian, having no head of faith or leadership group and believing that God invited the church's adherents to worship Jesus.
+The Church of Scotland was principally shaped by John Knox, in the Reformation of 1560, when it split from the Catholic Church and established itself as a church in the Reformed tradition.
+The church is nominally Calvinist with a Presbyterian system of church government.
 The annual meeting of its general assembly is chaired by the Moderator of the General Assembly of the Church of Scotland.
 The Church of Scotland celebrates two sacraments, Baptism and the Lord's Supper, as well as five other rites, such as Confirmation and Matrimony.
 The church adheres to the Bible and the Westminster Confession of Faith, and is a member of the World Communion of Reformed Churches.

+In Northern Ireland the Presbyterian Church of Ireland is the largest single Protestant denomination with 440 congregations across the region.
+The Non-subscribing Presbyterian Church of Ireland has 31 congregations in Northern Ireland, with the first Presbytery being formed in Antrim in 1725.
+Other smaller denominations include the Reformed Presbyterian Church (34 congregations) and the Free Presbyterian Church of Ulster (57 congregations).
+Combined these presbyterian denominations account for 329,223 persons (17.3% of Northern Ireland's population).
+In addition there are 20 churches in Northern Ireland affiliated with the Congregational Union of Ireland which collectively have 2,656 members.

 The Presbyterian Church of Wales seceded from the Church of England in 1811 and formally formed itself into a separate body in 1823.
-The Non-subscribing Presbyterian Church of Ireland has 31 congregations in Northern Ireland, with the first Presbytery being formed in Antrim in 1725.

 With its origins in the 16th century, English Presbyterianism, was initially contained with the Church of England until the Great Ejection of 1662.
 During the 18th century there were few Presbyterian congregations in England until they were revived by Scots who had moved south.
 In time, this led to the creation of Presbyterian Church of England in 1876.
 Its successor, the United Reformed Church (URC), a union of Presbyterian and Congregational churches, consists of about 1383 congregations in England, Scotland and Wales.
 There are about 600 Congregational churches in the United Kingdom.
 In England there are three main groups, the Congregational Federation, the Evangelical Fellowship of Congregational Churches, and about 100 Congregational churches that are loosely federated with other congregations in the Fellowship of Independent Evangelical Churches, or are unaffiliated.
 In Scotland the churches are mostly members of the Congregational Federation and in Wales which traditionally has a larger number of Congregationalists, most are members of the Union of Welsh Independents.